-Construction is tentatively set to begin May 13.
+Construction is scheduled to begin in May.
 Both north ramps will be closed (the ramp from County Road 9 to northbound I-494 and the ramp from southbound I-494 to County Road 9).
 The bridge will be open to traffic during this phase.

-The County Road 9 bridge will be closed to traffic roughly 120 days – tentatively set for June 10 to Sept.
-27 – weather permitting.
-Removal of the existing bridge is tentatively planned for the weekend of June 8-9, which may require the closure of I-494.
+The County Road 9 bridge will be closed to traffic for roughly 120 days.
+Removal of the existing bridge is tentatively planned in June, which may require the closure of I-494 (nights/weekends).
 After the completion of this phase, the new bridge will be open to traffic.

-During this phase, tentatively set for Sept.
-30 to Oct.
-31, both south ramps will be closed (the ramp from County Road 9 to southbound I-494 and the ramp from northbound I-494 to County Road 9).
-The new bridge will be open to traffic during this phase, but motorists may experience lane closures while crews complete the interchange.
-The anticipated completion date is Nov.
-15 – weather permitting.
+During this phase, both south ramps will be closed (the ramp from County Road 9 to southbound I-494 and the ramp from northbound I-494 to County Road 9).
+While the new bridge will be open to traffic during this phase, motorists may experience lane closures while crews complete the interchange.
+The anticipated completion date is late November – weather permitting.

 The existing interchange was built in 1965 without dedicated left turn lanes – and the area has seen considerable development over the past 53 years.
 As a result, this interchange has experienced daily congestion and has averaged 33 crashes per year over the past five years.
 The proposed project would improve public safety and reduce congestion by constructing a wider bridge that can accommodate dedicated left turn lanes onto I-494.